 Restimo · 2023

-Crafting a brand as integrated as Restimo's product
+Crafting a brand as integrated as Restimo

-Restimo is a B2B SaaS tool for restaurants.
-It started as a QR-code menu app, but the team kept noticing a bigger problem: every delivery platform requires its own tablet, its own menu updates, none of it syncing.
+It all started as a QR-code menu app, but the team kept noticing a bigger problem: every delivery platform requires its own tablet, its own menu updates, none of it syncing.
 They pivoted to build one integration layer that connects everything.
 By the time they came to me, they were around twenty people, growing fast, and still wearing the brand of a completely different company.

-The Tension
+The Decision [1]

-The Decisions [2]
+The Decision [2]

 The Work [1]